 Welcome to Silver Screams!
-Every month, I’ll guide you through a deep dive into a classic horror film or hidden gem and reveal the online and juicy behind the scenes secrets.
+Every month, I’ll guide you through a deep dive into a classic horror film or hidden gem and reveal its history and juicy behind the scenes secrets.
 July is Greedy Guts month here at Nightmare on Film Street, and we’re diving into our favorite B-Movies and guilty pleasures all month long.
 For Silver Screams, we’re going to be diving into a 50s SciFi chiller that’s a guilty pleasure in premise only.
 It’s a film that has all the trappings of a drive-in schlockfest but somehow, through great care and filmmaking, turned out as an excellent, genuinely suspenseful, and emotionally effective genre trailblazer, 1954’s Them!

 Yes, we’re talking about that giant ant movie.
 It was the film that established the tropes that would define the 50s drive-in era while avoiding the pitfalls that would send much of the market output straight to Mystery Science Theater 3000.
 With all due deference to the genuinely bad-good movies of the era that we love, Them! is extraordinary in how it takes every component of the 50s B-Movie and manages to pull it off in a genuinely great piece of horror filmmaking.
 It was one of the first Nuclear Monster films of the Atomic Age and the first of the decade’s popular “giant bug” creature features.
 But it was also a tightly written film that manages to contain two distinctive genres seamlessly while paving the way for horror sci-fi for decades to come.